shaik1002/biggitlabbomb/doc/user/project/wiki/index.md

 local copy of a wiki that contains filenames exceeding this limit.
 To prevent this problem, the GitLab web interface and API enforce these limits:

-- 245 bytes for filenames (reserving 10 bytes for the file extension).
+- 245 bytes for page titles (reserving 10 bytes for the file extension).
 - 255 bytes for directory names.

 Non-ASCII characters take up more than one byte.